Graphic Design BFA

 Erin Samples, 973-655-4331

-The next-step Portfolio Review is an opportunity to present your work to the Graphic Design faculty and learn more about your intended major.
-(Note: There are no portfolio reviews for the BFA in Graphic Design in June, July, or August.
-Make sure you’ve completed your interview prior to June 1).
+After complying with the initial guidelines for applying to an art and design major, the next-step is to participate in a Portfolio Interview for the Graphic Design major.
+The Portfolio Interview is an opportunity to present your artistic work in person* to the faculty and learn more about your intended major.
+(Note: As there are no portfolio reviews for the BFA in Graphic Design in June, July, or August, you must make sure you’ve completed your interview prior to June 1).

 - One page biographical statement that tells us who you are, how you became interested in graphic design, your goals for a career in the field, and what you hope to accomplish in our program.